listenToRipley/node_js/express_dynamic/README.md

 #### EJS

-EJS has a combination of functionality between Pug and Handlebars
+EJS has a combination of functionality between Pug and Handlebars.
+You can use some JS inside this, you can use if statements, but can still you HTML.
+It does not support "layouts"

+Placeholders `<% %>`
+Placehodler for VALUE `<%= VALUE %>`